This post may contain affiliate links. Please read our disclosure policy.

-Pineapple Cake with Coconut Frosting is a rich white cake full of pineapple flavor and just a hint of coconut, layered with creamy coconut cream cheese frosting and sprinkled with toasted coconut.
+Pineapple coconut cake is a rich white cake full of pineapple flavor and just a hint of coconut, layered with a velvety smooth, indulgent coconut cream cheese frosting and sprinkled with toasted coconut.
 It’s the perfect dessert for coconut and pineapple lovers alike.

-I’m playing with pineapple (my all-time favorite canned fruit!) and a splash of coconut milk for a hint of classic Pina Colada flavor in this Pineapple Cake with Coconut Frosting.
+Handy canned pineapple and a splash of coconut milk make this special cake reminiscent of a Pina Colada.
 You already know how much I love a well-stocked pantry and these are two foods that you will always find in my kitchen.

-The pineapple is pureed and mixed into the actual white cake batter so you get pineapple flavor in every bite.
+This is not your average pineapple cake.
+The pineapple is pureed and mixed into the actual white cake batter so you get the tropical flavor in every bite.
 The resulting batter was so moist and pineapple-y that I could hardly believe it.

 Coconut Frosting